Now freely downloadable worldwide, as a protest against censorship

 Ban Overturned, Truth Confirmed

 On 12 April 2016, the Court of Appeal in The Hague issued a landmark ruling: it lifted both the full ban on The Cover-up General and the speaking ban on its author.
-But the court did more than simply restore freedom of speech: it explicitly validated the book's content.
+But the court did more than simply restore freedom of speech: it explicitly validated the book’s content.
 “There is no doubt as to the accuracy with which Edwin Giltay wrote it,” the judges ruled.
-“Moreover, it concerns matters of public interest, such as the Dutch military intelligence service and the Srebrenica film reel.”
+“Moreover, it concerns matters of public interest, such as the Dutch military intelligence service and the Srebrenica film roll”

 This combination is exceptionally rare.
-Unlike famous cases such as the Pentagon Papers or Spycatcher, solely on free speech grounds, the Dutch court went further: it confirmed the author's meticulousness.
+Unlike famous cases such as the Pentagon Papers or Spycatcher, where bans were lifted solely on free speech grounds, the Dutch court went further: it confirmed the author’s meticulousness.
 As the Court ruled, even alleged inaccuracies were “insufficient to cast doubt on the meticulousness with which Giltay proceeded in writing the book.”
 The Banned Books Museum notes this as “a very rare example of an author who has successfully challenged a book ban”

 (video).

 In Dutch legal history, this precedent is unique.
-While writers like Multatuli triumphed over attacks on specific passages, The Cover-up General is the only Dutch book whose total ban was judicially reversed (see censorship ruling
+While writers like Multatuli triumphed over attacks on specific passages, The Cover-up General is the only Dutch book whose total ban

-ECLI:NL:GHDHA:2016:870).
+was judicially reversed.
+That reversal was possible because the ban was legally weak, the evidence overwhelming, and the subject matter of direct public importance.
 But legal victory is only part of the story.
 What makes this case significant is what the book brings to light, and how the government has responded.
-Or more precisely, how it hasn't.
+Or more precisely, how it hasn’t.

 The Government Contradicts Itself